Raymond James Boosts Intellia Therapeutics (NASDAQ:NTLA) Price Target to $181.00

-Intellia Therapeutics (NASDAQ:NTLA) had its price target increased by Raymond James from $168.00 to $181.00 in a research report sent to investors on Friday, The Fly reports.
-Raymond James currently has an outperform rating on the stock.
+Intellia Therapeutics (NASDAQ:NTLA) had its target price raised by research analysts at Raymond James from $168.00 to $181.00 in a report issued on Friday, The Fly reports.
+The brokerage currently has an “outperform” rating on the stock.
+Raymond James’ price objective would indicate a potential upside of 8.18% from the company’s previous close.

-Other analysts also recently issued research reports about the company.
-Jefferies Financial Group boosted their price target on Intellia Therapeutics from $83.00 to $109.00 and gave the company a buy rating in a research note on Tuesday, June 22nd.
-Barclays lifted their price objective on shares of Intellia Therapeutics from $88.00 to $134.00 and gave the company an overweight rating in a research note on Monday, June 28th.
-Robert W. Baird restated a hold rating and set a $85.00 price objective on shares of Intellia Therapeutics in a research note on Thursday, July 1st.
-The Goldman Sachs Group lifted their price objective on Intellia Therapeutics from $115.00 to $163.00 and gave the company a buy rating in a research note on Monday, June 28th.
-Finally, Royal Bank of Canada lifted their price objective on Intellia Therapeutics from $110.00 to $150.00 and gave the company an outperform rating in a research note on Monday, June 28th.
-Four equities research analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the stock.
-The company presently has a consensus rating of Buy and an average price target of $143.38.
+NTLA has been the topic of several other reports.
+Wedbush raised their price target on shares of Intellia Therapeutics from $73.00 to $87.00 and gave the stock a “neutral” rating in a research note on Monday, June 28th.
+They noted that the move was a valuation call.
+Robert W. Baird reaffirmed a “hold” rating and issued a $85.00 price target on shares of Intellia Therapeutics in a report on Thursday, July 1st.
+Royal Bank of Canada increased their price target on Intellia Therapeutics from $110.00 to $150.00 and gave the company an “outperform” rating in a report on Monday, June 28th.
+Barclays increased their price target on Intellia Therapeutics from $88.00 to $134.00 and gave the company an “overweight” rating in a report on Monday, June 28th.
+Finally, Truist Securities increased their price target on Intellia Therapeutics from $80.00 to $160.00 and gave the company a “buy” rating in a report on Monday, June 28th.
+Four investment analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company.
+The company has a consensus rating of “Buy” and a consensus target price of $143.38.

-In related news, EVP Laura Sepp-Lorenzino sold 26,000 shares of the stock in a transaction that occurred on Wednesday, August 4th.
-The stock was sold at an average price of $138.24, for a total value of $3,594,240.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, CFO Glenn Goddard sold 20,000 shares of the company’s stock in a transaction dated Thursday, August 5th.
-The shares were sold at an average price of $151.05, for a total transaction of $3,021,000.00.
+In other Intellia Therapeutics news, EVP Laura Sepp-Lorenzino sold 26,000 shares of the business’s stock in a transaction on Wednesday, August 4th.
+The shares were sold at an average price of $138.24, for a total value of $3,594,240.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CFO Glenn Goddard sold 20,000 shares of Intellia Therapeutics stock in a transaction dated Thursday, August 5th.
+The shares were sold at an average price of $151.05, for a total value of $3,021,000.00.
 The disclosure for this sale can be found here.
-Insiders sold 801,101 shares of company stock worth $97,623,325 over the last ninety days.
-Corporate insiders own 5.10% of the company’s stock.
+Insiders have sold 801,101 shares of company stock worth $97,623,325 over the last 90 days.
+5.10% of the stock is owned by insiders.

-Large investors have recently bought and sold shares of the business.
-Alliancebernstein L.P. grew its stake in shares of Intellia Therapeutics by 2,730.6% in the 1st quarter.
-Alliancebernstein L.P. now owns 1,757,812 shares of the company’s stock valued at $141,073,000 after buying an additional 1,695,712 shares during the period.
-Jennison Associates LLC lifted its holdings in Intellia Therapeutics by 649.4% in the first quarter.
+Several institutional investors and hedge funds have recently made changes to their positions in NTLA.
+Alliancebernstein L.P. raised its holdings in shares of Intellia Therapeutics by 2,730.6% in the 1st quarter.
+Alliancebernstein L.P. now owns 1,757,812 shares of the company’s stock valued at $141,073,000 after purchasing an additional 1,695,712 shares in the last quarter.
+Jennison Associates LLC increased its holdings in shares of Intellia Therapeutics by 649.4% in the 1st quarter.
 Jennison Associates LLC now owns 1,139,871 shares of the company’s stock valued at $91,480,000 after acquiring an additional 987,773 shares during the last quarter.
 Lord Abbett & CO.
-LLC purchased a new position in Intellia Therapeutics in the first quarter worth approximately $54,504,000.
-Nomura Holdings Inc. acquired a new stake in Intellia Therapeutics during the first quarter worth $38,915,000.
-Finally, Victory Capital Management Inc. increased its stake in Intellia Therapeutics by 881.5% during the second quarter.
-Victory Capital Management Inc. now owns 393,523 shares of the company’s stock worth $63,715,000 after acquiring an additional 353,428 shares during the last quarter.
-Institutional investors own 91.89% of the company’s stock.
+LLC purchased a new position in shares of Intellia Therapeutics in the 1st quarter valued at about $54,504,000.
+Nomura Holdings Inc. purchased a new position in shares of Intellia Therapeutics in the 1st quarter valued at about $38,915,000.
+Finally, Victory Capital Management Inc. increased its holdings in shares of Intellia Therapeutics by 881.5% in the 2nd quarter.
+Victory Capital Management Inc. now owns 393,523 shares of the company’s stock valued at $63,715,000 after acquiring an additional 353,428 shares during the last quarter.
+Institutional investors and hedge funds own 91.89% of the company’s stock.

 About Intellia Therapeutics